 2. Keyword Based Names

-Some users these days prefer a keyword-based name is because they can get an early start in search engines.
-Anyone can easily find your blog if it has a name or domain that matches entirely or partially with top keywords.
+In this way, anyone can easily find your blog if it has a name or domain that matches entirely or partially with top keywords.

 Before we jump into how to pick a great blog name, here are a few questions you should ask yourself.

-1. What is Your Blog Topics?
+1. What is Your Blog Topic?

 2. Who Is Your Target Audience?